kxf180011/steely-dan-4341/README.md

 # steely-dan-4341
-Steely Dan is a soda fountain not unlike the Coca-Cola Freestyle machines
+Steely Dan is a soda fountain not unlike the Coca-Cola Freestyle machines.